Markov chains revisited: Discrete-time chains II: the long-term behaviour

 \section{Discrete-time chains II: the long-term behaviour}

 { \numberline{}Discrete-time chains I: the long-term behaviour}

 Armed with the tools introduced throughout the previous chapter (Sections~\ref{sec:dtdef}--\ref{sec:dtstrmarkov}), we are ready to start chipping away at the long-term behaviour of discrete-time chains.
-The aim of this chapter (Sections~\ref{sec:entrance}--\ref{sec:flgeodt}) is to formalise the discussion given in the introduction to Part~\ref{part:theory} for discrete-time chains.
+The aim of this chapter (Sections~\ref{sec:entrance}--\ref{sec:flgeodt}) is to formalise the discussion given in the introduction to Part~\ref{part:theory} for the case of discrete-time chains.